Offa, Nigeria

-Offa is a town in Kwara State of Nigeria, with a population of about 166,112 inhabitants.
+Offa is a city and local government area in Kwara State of Nigeria, with a population of about 166,112 inhabitants.
 The town is noted for its weaving and dyeing trade, using vegetable dyes made from locally grown indigo and other plants.
+Offa is also renowned for Aso Oke textile weaving and pottery craft, which provide income for many families.
 Offa is well known for the cultivation of sweet potatoes and maize which also formed part of the favourite staple foods for the indigenes in the town.
 Cattle, goats and sheep are also raised there.
 The main religions practiced in the town are Islam, Christianity and traditional religions.

-The ancient tradition for which the town is known for is wrestling.
+The ancient tradition for which the town is known for is wrestling and locally known as Ìjàkadì.
 Offatedo in Osun state, Iyana Offa in Oyo State, Offa in Côte d'Ivoire were established by the people of Offa.

 Offa is centrally located.
-There is a big market in the town centre, known as "Owode market", which serves both the members of the community and its neighboring towns.
+There is a big market in the town centre, known as Owode Market, which serves both the members of the community and its neighboring towns.

 History

 Oba Okunoye reigned for five years before he died at war.
 His successor, Oba Adegboye, fought for four years before leaving town.
 Balogun Agidiako, who was appointed by Okunoye, became an instrument of treachery to the Offa people, leading to the Jalumi War.
 Oba Okunoye requested assistance from Ibadan, but died in 1882 before the war ended.
 Oba Adegboye succeeded him and continued the war for another five years.

 Oba Adegboye of Offa ruled for 25 years, including the years he spent in Offatedo.
 Emir Monmon and Sule pleaded with him to return home, but the offer was rejected.
 Captain Bower approached Oba Adegboye and he reconsidered and returned home.
 When he arrived in Offa, he found Otakogbaiye or Arookan on the throne, so he had to leave and settle in Okoku for a year. but after continuous pleas, he reconsidered and returned home, with the promise from Ilorin that Offa people would no longer be disturbed.